The Web address of this

 language.
 If they don't match your words or each other (a double or

-mixed message) other people will be confused and distrustful of you but may not say so.
+mixed message) kids will be confused and distrustful of you but may not say so.

 "Words may lie, but bodies don't."